 Bitwarden Enterprise plans come with the added benefit of a complimentary family plan for all business end users—a perk many employees appreciate!
 If your business plans to onboard hundreds to thousands of end-users, contact the Bitwarden team to learn about enterprise pricing options.

-Ready to strengthen your IT security stack in 2023?
+Ready to strengthen your IT security stack next year?
 Learn more about Bitwarden for business today at bitwarden.com/products/business.